SetuAI/ML_101/README.md

 if using bash terminal  you can create files using touch command for example, touch template.py and push it on github

+# create virtual env
+in our base env we have many packages installed so we are using venv

+"""
+bash :

+conda create -n mlrebit python=3.10 -y

+# JFK : -p
+conda create -p mlrebit python=3.10 -y
+# when you use -p the env is created within the project structure locally

+to activate the venv
+conda activate mlrebit

+requirement installation command
+pip install -r requirements.txt

+"""